The first approaches

 The small envelope used to deliver orders (size 72 × 107 mm).

-It underlines the confusion surrounding the seals by using the word "STAMPS".
+The wording underlines the confusion surrounding the word "SEALS" by using the word "STAMPS".

 Charity (semi-postal) stamps from other countries.